Virginia Cavaliers baseball: Brian O'Connor era

 Womack stepped down in 2004, and Notre Dame associate head coach Brian O'Connor took over and made an immediate impact, with the program hosting its first NCAA regional in his first season.
-As of the 2017 season, the Cavaliers have made the NCAA tournament every year of O'Connor's tenure and captured ACC tournament championships in 2009 and 2011.
+The Cavaliers have made the NCAA tournament every year from 2004 to 2017, and again from 2021 to 2024.
+The Cavaliers have claimed two ACC regular season titles under Coach O'Connor and captured ACC tournament championships in 2009 and 2011.

 Virginia hosted NCAA regionals again in 2006 and 2007, but did not advance until 2009.
-That year, the Cavaliers won the Irvine Regional, defeating San Diego State ace Stephen Strasburg in the process, and defeated Ole Miss in the Oxford Super Regional to advance to the program's first College World Series, where they finished fifth, bowing out in a 12-inning loss to Arkansas.
+That year, the Cavaliers won the Irvine Regional, defeating San Diego State ace Stephen Strasburg in the process, and defeated Ole Miss in the Oxford Super Regional to advance to the program's first College World Series.
+The Cavaliers finished fifth, falling to eventual National Champion Louisiana State in their first game, eliminating #2 national seed Cal State Fullerton in their second game, and then bowing out in a 12-inning loss to Arkansas.

-The Cavaliers won the Charlottesville Regional again in 2010, but lost to Oklahoma in the Charlottesville Super Regional.
-In 2011, entering the NCAA tournament as the top overall seed, they swept the Charlottesville Regional and rallied from a ninth-inning deficit to defeat UC Irvine on a two-run single from Chris Taylor in the Charlottesville Super Regional.
-They finished third in the College World Series, losing to eventual champion South Carolina in 13 innings.
+The Cavaliers won the Charlottesville Regional again in 2010, but fell to Oklahoma in the Charlottesville Super Regional.
+In 2011, entering the NCAA tournament as the top overall seed, they swept the Charlottesville Regional and rallied from a ninth-inning deficit to defeat UC Irvine on a two-run single from Chris Taylor in the Charlottesville Super Regional's decisive game three.
+They finished third in the College World Series, defeating California twice before twice losing to eventual champion South Carolina, with the elimination loss coming in 13 innings.
+The 2011 season also witnessed the only perfect game in Virginia baseball history, an accomplishment achieved by UVA pitcher Will Roberts during a March 30 win over George Washington.
 In 2013, Virginia swept the Charlottesville Regional before losing to Mississippi State in the Charlottesville Super Regional.

-In 2014, the Cavaliers reached previously unprecedented heights, losing 3–2 to Vanderbilt in a decisive Game 3 of the College World Series finals.
-They had swept the Charlottesville Regional and defeated Maryland in the Charlottesville Super Regional.
+During an impressive 2014 campaign, the Cavaliers finished 53-16 and were rewarded with the #3 National Seed.
+After sweeping past Arkansas and Bucknell in the Charlottesville Regional and defeating border rival Maryland in the Charlottesville Super Regional, the Cavaliers returned to the College World Series for the first time in three seasons.
+They swept their side of the bracket, defeating Ole Miss (twice) and TCU to advance to the CWS Finals for the first time in school history.
+After splitting the first two games, UVA fell to Vanderbilt 3–2 in a decisive Game 3 of the College World Series finals, ending the most successful season in school history up to that point.